Prussianism and Socialism: Prussian character and socialism

-Spengler claimed that socialistic Prussian characteristics existed across Germany that included creativity, discipline, concern for the greater good, productivity, and self-sacrifice.

-He described socialism outside of a class conflict perspective and said "The meaning of socialism is that life is controlled not by the opposition between rich and poor, but by the rank that achievement and talent bestow.
+Spengler described socialism outside of a class conflict perspective and said, "The meaning of socialism is that life is controlled not by the opposition between rich and poor, but by the rank that achievement and talent bestow.
 That is our freedom, freedom from the economic despotism of the individual."
-Spengler addressed the need of Germans to accept Prussian socialism to free themselves from foreign forms of government:
+Spengler addressed the need of Germans to accept Prussian socialism to free themselves from foreign forms of government, stating:

-Prussiandom and socialism stand together against the inner England, against the world-view that infuses our entire life as a people, crippling it and stealing its soul…The working class must liberate itself from the illusions of Marxism.
+Prussiandom and socialism stand together against the inner England, against the world-view that infuses our entire life as a people, crippling it and stealing its soul ...
+The working class must liberate itself from the illusions of Marxism.
 Marx is dead.
 As a form of existence, socialism is just beginning, but the socialism of the German proletariat is at an end.
 For the worker, there is only Prussian socialism or nothing...
 For conservatives, there is only conscious socialism or destruction.
 But we need liberation from the forms of Anglo-French democracy.
 We have our own.

-Spengler went further to demonstrate the difference between priorities held in England and Prussia:

-English society is founded on the distinction between rich and poor, Prussian society on the distinction between command and obedience...Democracy in England means the possibility for everyone to become rich, in Prussia the possibility of attaining to every existing rank.
+Spengler went further to demonstrate the difference between priorities held in England and Prussia, stating that "English society is founded on the distinction between rich and poor, Prussian society on the distinction between command and obedience ...
+Democracy in England means the possibility for everyone to become rich, in Prussia the possibility of attaining to every existing rank."
 Spengler claimed that Frederick William I of Prussia became the "first conscious socialist" for having founded Prussian tradition of military and bureaucratic discipline.
 He also claimed that Otto von Bismarck's social policies were socialist in nature, and that they complemented his conservative policies rather than contradicted them as claimed by others.